AustinMcCumber/PerfumeRecommender/README.md

 ## Final Thoughts

 This project was a success and could easily be implemented as a cold-start recommedation system for other purposes and different datasets.
 The Gower metric works with mixed data types as well, so columns with non-categorical data could be used too.
 The only issue I have not yet solved is that sometimes the returned fragrances include the input fragrance as well.
-This will be fixed in the future.
+This will be fixed in a future update.